ahmad-shoja/resume-website/README.md

 # Getting Started

-this project is build with pure html/css/js just clone and start using it .
+this project is build with html/css/js just clone and start using it .